The primary choice of every adventure lover, Annapurna Base Camp Trek (ABC)!

 Within the route, there is a large and hanging rock area, known as Hinku Cave.
 This can be a good exploration.
 There is thin settlement where you encounter the gorge narrowed to be only a few hundred meters wide.

 Moreover, the view of steep snow-clad ridges of Hiunchuli on the left and the gorgeous Machhapuchhre on the right will be surely amazing.
 Other snow capped mountains to witness are Himchuli, Annapurna South, Barahi Shikhar, Annapurna I, Tent Peak, Singachuli, Glacier Dom, Gangapurna, Annapurna III, and Machhapuchhre.

 The perpetual Gurung town and the passage to the ultimate vantage point warmed up by down territories with magnificent mountain views.
 The trail includes the country farms and fields, landscapes, and sometimes icy masses.

 Heaven in earth, this is the famous and giant trekking trails in Nepal, located at 4320m.
-Annapurna Base Camp Trek is totally for trekking, expedition, hiking, and climbing.
+Annapurna Base Camp Trek or also known as Trek ABC is totally for trekking, expedition, hiking, and climbing.
 This can be easily done independently too.

 Besides, you will enjoy the diverse flora and fauna along the amazing blend of culture and lifestyle.
 It is your chance to see wild animals like Himalayan Thar, Musk Deer, Leopards, and different species of birds too.
 This will leave with natural and unidentifiable calm in the heart and soul!